ahmed17777/Amazon_Vine_Analysis-/README.md

 - The percentage of Vine reviews that are 5 star is: 40.24% and the percentage of non-Vine reviews that are 5 star is 51.76%

 ## Summary

+40% of the reviews in the paid Vine program were 5 stars, whereas the unpaid non-Vine reviews had 52% five star reviews.
+This means there is a negativity bias for reviews in the Vine program for automobiles.
+Additional analysis that could be done includes:
+- Looking at measures of central tendency (mean, median, mode) of the ratings (Vine vs non-Vine)
+- Normalizing the datasets to create a more statistically meaningful analysis

+### Contact
+Email: mishaal22s@gmail.com